lipiecki/PostForecasts.jl/docs/src/examples.md

 There are multiple approaches to applying Quantile Regression to a pool of point forecasts, here we compare four of them, which can be readily computed using the **PostForecasts.jl** package.

-First, specify the calibration window, the number of quantiles to be forecasted and the data to be used for postprocessing:
+First, specify the training window, the number of quantiles to be forecasted and the data to be used for postprocessing:

 ```
 using Probcasts